Summary

 - occupational exposure

-- biological terrorism
+- biologic terrorism

-- under-cooked meat ingestion
+- undercooked meat ingestion

 - heroin use